Need some help with finding ways to boost your Dutch? Here is a useful list with tips which could help you to improve your Dutch language skills.

 6. Join a book club.

 If you have B1 level or higher, you can join the free Direct Dutch Book Club.
-The next session is on 06 September, from 19:30-21:30h at Direct Dutch Institute.
-They’ll be reading and discussing passages from the book during the workshop which will be a good practice for any learner of Dutch.
+The book club is held every two weeks at Direct Dutch Institute.
+It’s completely free!
 For more information, click here.

 7. Practice your spelling and vocabulary with Beter Spellen.